SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 1. 3 Fallen Empire production buildings (can be upgraded to level 3)
 2. Zanaam Obelisk (can be upgraded to level 3)
 3. Extradimensional Monolith (produce rare resources, can be upgraded to level 3)
-4. Fallen Empire tachyon lance orbital station.(Spaceport Module)
+4. Fallen Empire tachyon lance orbital station(Spaceport Module)
+5. Towers of Heaven( produce influence, can be upgraded to level 3)

 New Ships (buildable):
 1. Dreadnout